 33. Urban modular

 Think you’ve got no room for a garden?
 Think again!
 Modern planter designs can be constructed which make super-efficient use of your limited area.
 While not strictly a “raised bed” in the traditional sense, they’re still a fantastic way to make use of vertical space.
-There are many new urban garden modular designs, with endless configurations so you can customise it to your space.
-Some come as a building kit, others simply provide the open-source plans (such as this one).
+There are many new urban garden modular designs, with endless configurations so you can customise them to your space.
+Some come as a building kit, others simply provide the open-source plans online.

 How to build a raised garden bed